kubarbar/demo_kinoman/README.md

 This is a demo project.

-Demo kinoman stores and displays movies (films/series) info using taxonomies.
+Demo kinoman stores and displays movie info using taxonomies.